-The Board of Directors has adopted a formal Diversity Policy, which includes provisions relating to the identification and nomination of women directors and requires the Corporation to consider the level of representation of women on the Board when identifying and nominating candidates.
+The Board of Directors has adopted a formal Diversity Policy, which includes provisions relating to the identification and nomination of women directors and visible minority directors, and requires the Corporation to consider the level of representation of women and visible minorities on the Board when identifying and nominating candidates.

 The objectives of the Diversity Policy are to maintain appropriate diversity on the Board of Directors and on the Corporation's executive team.
-To support these objectives, among other things, the Diversity Policy provides that when identifying and nominating candidates for election to its Board of Directors, the Corporation will consider the level of representation of women on the Board, and when appropriate, conduct a search for candidates who meet the Corporation's qualifications and diversity criteria.
-Gender is one important component of the Corporation's diversity strategy and the Board of Directors is committed to ensuring that gender diversity is considered by the
+To support these objectives, among other things, the Diversity Policy provides that when identifying and nominating candidates for election to its Board of Directors, the Corporation will consider the level of representation of women and visible minorities on the Board, and when appropriate, conduct a search for candidates who meet the Corporation's qualifications and diversity criteria.
+Gender is one important component of the Corporation's diversity strategy and the Board of

-Corporation when determining the appropriate constitution of the Board of Directors and executive officers of the Corporation.
+Directors is committed to ensuring that gender diversity is considered by the Corporation when determining the appropriate constitution of the Board of Directors and executive officers of the Corporation.

 The Corporate Governance and Nominating Committee will monitor the implementation of the Diversity Policy, annually review the Corporation's progress in achieving its objectives under the Diversity Policy and report to the Board of Directors regarding recommended changes to the Diversity Policy, as appropriate.
-In measuring the effectiveness of the Diversity Policy, the Board of Directors will consider the diversity of the Board of Directors and the executive officers of the Corporation including, among other things, the Corporation's progress towards its aspirational target of having women comprising at least 15% of the independent members of the Board of Directors by 2023.
+In measuring the effectiveness of the Diversity Policy, the Board of Directors will consider the diversity of the Board of Directors and the executive officers of the Corporation including, among other things, the Corporation's success in having and maintaining women and visible minorities comprising at least 25% of the independent members of the Board of Directors.
+In 2022 the Corporation met its aspirational target of having women comprising at least 15% of the independent members of the Board of Directors by 2023.

 12. Consideration of the Representation of Women in the Director Identification and Selection Process a.
 Disclose whether and, if so, how the board or nominating committee considers the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board.
 If the issuer does not consider the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board, disclose the issuer's reasons for not doing so.
 The Corporate Governance and Nominating Committee considers the level of representation of women on the Board of Directors in identifying and nominating candidates for election or re-election to the Board.
-In accordance with the Diversity Policy, the number of women members of the Board of Directors, having regard to the Board's composition at the time of the nomination, is a factor that the Corporate Governance and Nominating Committee will consider when nominating a candidate for election or re-election.
+In accordance with the Diversity Policy, the number of women members of the Board of Directors, having regard to the Board's composition at the time of the nomination, is a factor that the Corporate Governance and Nominating Committee will consider when nominating a candidate for election or reelection.